deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 :::

 The next step is to actually compile your file.
 Open the terminal again by selecting `View`→`Terminal` in the top bar.
-You'll see that something is slightly different from the last time:
+You'll see that something is slightly different from the last time:<br/>
 ![VS Code terminal open in a workspace](/assets/vs-code-setup/vscode-terminal-open-in-workspace.png)

 VS Code has opened the terminal in our workspace directory, as you can tell from the path printed as part of the prompt.